kabisa/terraform-aws-backup/README.md

 ### Developing

 If you are interested in being a contributor and want to get involved in developing this project or [help out](https://cpco.io/help-out) with our other projects, we would love to hear from you!
-Shoot us an [contact][contact].
+Shoot us an [email][contact].

 In general, PRs are welcome.
 We follow the typical "fork-and-pull" Git workflow.